seal-io/appilot/README.md

 **prerequistes:**

 - Get OpenAI API key with access to the gpt-4 model.
 - Install [Seal](https://github.com/seal-io/seal) and get the url and API key.
-Seal is an open source software that can be run by a docker run command.
+Seal is an open source software that can be run by a docker command.
 It serves as the engine for application management.

 ### Run with Docker

 **Prerequisites:** `docker` installed.

-1. Fill in envfile by running:
+1. Fill in envfile by running the following command, then set variables in `.env` file.

 ```
 mv .env.example .env
 ```

-then set variables in `.env` file

 2. Run the following command: